OBenner/data-engineering-interview-questions/avro.md

 [Table of Contents](#Apache-Avro)

 ## What are the disadvantages of Hadoop Serialization?
 The only disadvantage of Hadoop Serialization is that the Writable and Sequence Files have only a Java API.
-Hence to solve this issue, Avro comes in picture.
+Hence, to solve this issue, Avro comes in picture.

 [Table of Contents](#Apache-Avro)